verifa/website/src/posts/bag-of-git-tricks.md

 207461e Create single endpoint for all post types
 ```

-`git log -G` functions the same way, but matches regular expressions instead of a plain string.
+The `-G` option functions in the same way, but matches regular expressions instead of a plain string.
 Note that these are just options to `log`, you can combine them with others as you wish.

 ## git bisect